Blahblahlolhahaha/CveBot/README.md

 # CVE finder:

-This was done just because I was really really really lazy to read the news for cves to maintain my computer
+This was done just because I was really really really lazy to read the news for cves to maintain my some infrastructure that I was in charge of handling

 Sooo the best way is to use a discord bot to do the job for me right :D